I say mobile advertising, you say unpredictable!

 #7 What is the standard conversion rate

-In a recent press release by xAd and an article by eMarketer based on research, suggested that a new standard should be considered.
+In a recent study and a whitepaper by xAd based on research, suggested that a new standard should be considered.
 It’s called SAR, secondary actions rate, which refers those measuring actions such as calls, directions and more information.
 This seems to offer better indicators of mobile ad awareness, engagement or purchase intent.

 Also, another impression currency we’ll be looking at is the Viewability Impression.
 According to MediaPost, the development of Viewable Impression standard is key interim step on the road to the goal of establishing an audience-based digital measurement currency that can facilitate an era of effective cross-platform measurement.